Architecture

 Configuring S3

-(in the same folder as the Docker compose file) and put your custom configuration there (in your case, you can put an entire s3
+(in the same folder as the Docker compose file) and to setup your custom configuration there.

 TIP